lf-/gankra.github.io/blah/text-hates-you/index.md

 It's greyscale because that's the term used for one-dimensional color, like our one-dimensional transparency.
 Also in the common case of black text on a white background, the anti-aliasing literally shows up as greyness around the edges.

 Subpixel-AA is a trick that abuses the common way pixels are laid out on desktop monitors.
 You can look it up but the TL;DR is that pixels are internally three little columns of RED GREEN BLUE (for example).
-So if you make a pixe red you're *kinda* also making it "WHITE BLACK BLACK".
+So if you make a pixel red you're *kinda* also making it "WHITE BLACK BLACK".
 Similarly, if you make it blue, you're making "BLACK BLACK WHITE".
 In other words, by messing around with colors you can *triple* your horizontal resolution and get way more details!

 You might think that this would look super messed up and rainbowy, but in practice it honestly works out really well.
 The human brain likes to see patterns and smooth things out.
 That said, if you take a screenshot of subpixel text you will *absolutely* be able to see the colors if you resize the image, or even look at it on a monitor with a different subpixel layout.
 This is why screenshots of text often look really weird and bad.